AchievMpls/achieve-mpls-app/README.md

   * fixed bug on assign ticket to event
   * added register all coaches feature
-  * changed register to reset pw on the manage users screen
+  * changed register to reset pw on the manage users screen 1.1.4
+  * fixed bug where incomplete tickets didn't show up
+  * fixed order of questions on the coach, form and home template screens
+  * Provided dropdown for question 1 (the 1-10 question)

 ## Authors: